LadyMinks/Semester-4/module 1/README.md

 there are no duplicate records anywhere.

 ### MSSQL
 We decided to use a MSSQl server.
 There was some discussion about maybe using MySQL.
 But I decided to do some research.
 There are a lot of similarities between the two.
 For example, Both MySql and MsSql have extensive performance and scaling capabilities.
-However after some testing involving high volumes of SELECT, INSERT, UPDATE and DELETE queries, it seems that SQL server consistently beat MySQL.

 I personally preferred the SQL server tool bench, SSMS, compared to the MySQL Workbench, mostly because it seems more secure.
 The features the SSMS are also more beginner-friendly, while also applicable for experienced Data Base Engineers.